needle-mirror/com.unity.addressables/Documentation~/index.md

 ---
 uid: addressables-home
 ---

-# Unity Addressable Asset system
+# Addressables

-The Addressable Asset system provides an easy way to load assets by “address”.
-It handles asset management overhead by simplifying content pack creation and deployment.
+The Addressables system provides tools and scripts to organize and package content for your application and an API to load and release assets at runtime.

-The Addressable Asset system uses asynchronous loading to support loading from any location with any collection of dependencies.
-Whether you use direct references, traditional [AssetBundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html "AssetBundles"), or `Resource` folders for asset management, Addressable Assets provide a simpler way to make your game more dynamic.
+When you make an asset "Addressable," you can use that asset's address to load it from anywhere.
+Whether that asset resides in the local application or on a content delivery network, the Addressable system locates and returns it.

-## What is an asset?
+Adopt the Addressables system to help improve your project in the following areas:

-An asset is content that you use to create your game or app.
-Common examples of assets include Prefabs, textures, materials, audio clips, and animations.
+* __Flexibility__: Addressables give you the flexibility to adjust where you host your assets.
+You can install assets with your application or download them on demand.
+You can change where you access a specific asset at any stage in your project without rewriting any game code.

-## What is an Addressable Asset?
+* __Dependency management__: The system automatically loads all dependencies of any assets you load, so that all meshes, shaders, animations, and other assets load before the system returns the content to you.
-Making an asset "Addressable" allows you to use that asset's unique address to call it from anywhere.
-Whether that asset resides in the local application or on a content delivery network, the Addressable Asset System locates and returns it.
-You can load a single Addressable Asset via its address, or load many Addressable Assets using a custom group label that you define.
+* __Memory management__: The system unloads assets as well as loads them, counting references automatically and providing a robust profiler to help you spot potential memory problems.

-## Why use Addressable Assets?
+* __Content packing__: Because the system maps and understands complex dependency chains, it package AssetBundles efficiently, even when you move or rename assets.
+You can prepare assets for both local and remote deployment, to support downloadable content and reduced application size.

-Traditional means of structuring game assets make it challenging to efficiently load content.
-Addressables shorten your iteration cycles, allowing you to devote more time to designing, coding, and testing your application.
+For an introduction to the Addressables system see [Simplify your content management with Addressables].

-* **Iteration time**: Referring to content by its address is extremely efficient.
-Optimizations to the content no longer require changes to your code.
+> [!NOTE]
-* **Dependency management**: The system returns all dependencies of the requested content, so that all meshes, shaders, animations, and so forth load before returning the content to you.
+> The Addressables system builds upon Unity AssetBundles.
+If you want to use AssetBundles in your projects without writing your own detailed management code, you should use Addressables.

-* **Memory management**: The system unloads assets as well as loading them, counting references automatically and providing a robust profiler to help you spot potential memory problems.
+## Adding Addressables to an existing Project

-* **Content packing**: Because the system maps and understands complex dependency chains, it allows for efficient packing of bundles, even when moving or renaming assets.
-You can easily prepare assets for both local and remote deployment, to support downloadable content and reduced application size.
+You can adopt Addressables in an existing Unity Project by installing the Addressables package.
+To do this, you need to assign addresses to your assets and refactor any runtime loading code.
+See [Upgrading to the Addressables system] for more information.

-* **Profiles**: The system allows you to create a set of string variables that more easily enables you to change how your content is built into bundles without modifying settings in multiple places.
+Although you can integrate Addressables at any stage in a project’s development, Unity recommends that you start using Addressables immediately in new projects to avoid unnecessary code refactoring and content planning changes later in development.

-## What about my existing game?
+[Upgrading to the Addressables system]: xref:addressables-migration
-The Addressable Asset System provides a [migration path](AddressableAssetsMigrationGuide.md) for upgrading, whether you use direct references, `Resource` folders, or AssetBundles.
+[Simplify your content management with Addressables]: https://unity.com/how-to/simplify-your-content-management-addressables